Search the Site

 At the University of Vermont, instructors used land use change, driven by development of the University of Vermont campus and recent student occupancy of surrounding neighborhoods in Burlington, Vermont, as an opportunity for service learning and for teaching fundamental hydrologic and geologic skills.
 Students from a Geomorphology class, Geohydrology class and student senior research projects all worked on the preoject.
 In each of these studies, students worked closely with City and University staff and presented results at local forums, professional national meeting, and on the World Wide Web.
 These service-learning projects have received positive feedback from the students, city officals, and community members.

-Watershed Analysis - Teaching Notes and Tips part of Pedagogy in Action:Library:Undergraduate Research:Example
+Mars Cratering Teaching Notes part of Pedagogy in Action:Library:Undergraduate Research:Example